 Operation Citadel or "the Battle of Kursk" was a huge, month-long Axis attack launched against the Soviet armies in July 1943.
 It was intended to cut off a 250km bulge in the front lines and isolate entire Soviet armies.
 But it was repeatedly delayed by the German high command, partly to wait for the construction of more Tiger tanks.
 The Soviets had time to prepare a "defence in depth" approach that nullified the German's "Blitzkrieg" tactics.

 Tiger units that participated in Citadel were Panzergrenadier Division "Großdeutschland", s.Pz.Abt.503, s.Pz.Abt.505, SS Panzergrenadier Division LSSAH, SS Panzergrenadier Division "Das Reich", and SS Panzergrenadier Division "Totenkopf".
 On paper they had a total of 151 Tigers between them.
 The number of Tigers lost in combat during the operation is reported as 18.

 This kit is a repackaging of an Academy kit, with new decals.
 It repeats an error in Academy's instruction sheet.
 For a discussion of the parts and the instructions, see my comments on Academy's "Tiger-I Operation Citadel".

 Airfix have given their kit two decal schemes, for Tigers numbered "114" and "C01".
 The real Tiger "114" belonged to s.Pz.Abt.
 503 and participated in Operation Citadel.
-The other option, "C01" of the "Grossdeutschland" division belonged to its "C" company created after Citadel, and the tank did not arrive at the front until August and is not a "Citadel" Tiger.
+The other option, "C01" of the "Grossdeutschland" division, did not arrive at the front until August and is not a "Citadel" Tiger.

 To accompany this kit, Airfix published a summary about the battle.
-But it is a fantastical piece of Soviet propaganda that greatly exagerrates the German losses.
+It is a fantastical piece of Soviet propaganda that greatly exagerrates the German losses.